Train horn: Common horn signals

-Exception: Engine horn signals required by rules 14 (b) and 14 (h) do not apply after momentary stops in continuous switching movements.

 Canada

 According to section 11 of Transport Canada's Locomotive Design Requirements, all Canadian-owned passenger train locomotives must be equipped with a dual-tone horn capable of producing a soft sound in normal operating mode and a loud sound in emergency situations.
 To comply with federal requirements, passenger railways use the Nathan K5CA-LS.
 This horn has two different air chambers, allowing the engineer to choose between sounding three chimes in "soft" mode or all five chimes in "loud" mode.
 The "loud" mode is intended for emergency situations, such as when a person or vehicle is on the tracks in front of an incoming train.
 The loud emergency mode produces a high-pitched and extremely discordant sound to get people's attention.